October 12, 2018

 Despite the evidence showing that teams work better when small (think about Jeff Bezos’ “Two pizza rule”), small numbers are not always a guarantee of efficiency.

 Take small businesses and startups, for example, who have a lot of bigger competitors to face.
-Small organisations often have to make do with the little resources at hand, while keeping a close eye on where money is going.
-At the same time, managers have to organize the workload to avoid burnout and keep the motivation up.
+Small organizations often have to make do with the little resources at hand, while keeping a close eye on where money is going.
+At the same time, managers have to organize the workload to avoid burnout and keep motivation up.

 Here at Timeneye we’ve always managed with our small team of 4.
 Here’s what we learned in the process – and how you, too, can make your small team more effective and happy.